tharrry/tharrry/README.md

 ## 🧑 About me:

 <p>
-  I am a BSc Computing Science currently persuing my MSc in Amsterdam aiming to learn new technologies and build fun stuff with it.
+  I studied Computing Science (BSc) and Software Engineering (UvA), love to code, love to learn even more.
+  Gaming with buddie, coding with pals, cooking with my partner.
+  Afterall, recipes are just culinary algorithms.
   I produce <b>high-quality</b> code for frontend and backend.
-  I have a <b>problem solving</b> and <b>dedicated</b> personality.
+  I have a <b>problem solving</b> mindest and a <b>dedicated</b> personality.
 I will look for and find a way.
   Excellent <b>team player</b> and competent <b>team leader</b>.
 </p>